dineshmutcheti/simple-form/README.md

 The project has three main files:

-- **index.html**: Contains the HTML structure of the page.
-- **style.css**: Contains the CSS for styling the form and page layout.
-- **script.js**: Contains the JavaScript for handling form submission and displaying a success message.
+  a.html: Contains the HTML structure of the page. a.style: Contains the CSS for styling the form and page layout. a.script: Contains the JavaScript for handling form submission and displaying a success message.

 ## Features